letta-ai/.github/profile/README.md

 ![Letta Logo](../assets/hero_light.png)

-Letta is the platform for building deeply personalized, stateful AI agents that remember you and learn over time.
+Letta is an AI lab building machines that learn: persistent agents with the ability to continuously learn and adapt from their own experience.

-Try [Letta Code](https://github.com/letta-ai/letta-code) to deploy a stateful agent on your own computer:
+Try [Letta Code](https://github.com/letta-ai/letta-code), the memory-first agent:
 ```bash
 npm install -g @letta-ai/letta-code